 With gcc-6 it still doesn't work.

 I think the procedure of compiling with CUDA should be written in much more details in the docs.
 It seems that the issues with compiler mismatch are not as easy as setting CUDA_HOST_COMPILER.

-#1 Updated by Szilárd Páll over 1 year ago
+#1 Updated by Szilárd Páll almost 2 years ago

 - Status changed from New to Blocked, need info

 You've not included a full output, so I can only guess what's going wrong.